Bersih 3.0 rally: Unfair reporting

-There are widespread media blackout, biased reporting and censorship by the Malaysian mass media on the Bersih 3.0 event.
+There are claims of widespread media blackout, biased reporting and censorship by the Malaysian mass media on the Bersih 3.0 event.

 An international observer, Senator Nick Xenophon, of the Australian Senate, was accused of being anti-Islamic and pro-gay & lesbian in the New Straits Times, Utusan Malaysia and Berita Harian.
 The New Straits Times subsequently published a retraction and apology.

 The Centre for Independent Journalism (CIJ) stated that there was significantly less print media coverage on Bersih 3.0, in comparison to Bersih 2.0 in 2011.
 CIJ began monitoring articles on Bersih 3.0 on 14 April 2012, two weeks before the scheduled 28 April rally, matching an identical study conducted which began two weeks before 9 July 2011 rally.
-CIJ monitored articles in four newspapers – Utusan Malaysia, New Straits Times, The Star and theSun – and showed between 90% to 60% drop in the volume of news coverage.
+CIJ monitored articles in four newspapers – Utusan Malaysia, New Straits Times, The Star and theSun – and showed between 90% and 60% drop in the volume of news coverage.
 Neutrality of the articles were also disputed, with two major newspapers providing largely negative view of the event.
 Overall, given the significance of Bersih 3.0, it was assumed that the major newspapers were deliberately toning down their Bersih coverage – either of their own accord, or due to interference from the government or the political parties which own them.

 The BBC issued a statement seeking explanation over the apparent doctoring of one of its news reports by the Malaysian satellite broadcaster Astro.
 Two interviews with demonstrators were cut, as well as a partial deletion of the narration of the correspondence on how the violence was triggered after the event was concluded.
 Astro admitted to censoring BBC's coverage but expressed disappointment with the global news channel for failing to understand that they did so to comply with local guidelines.